Vacation PlanningAbsence ManagementWork/Life Balance

 Problems often arise when there is a multitude of time off requests in different formats.
 It is key to make sure you have a standardized request procedure in place.
 Every proposal submitted should include the same information.
 Spending the extra time to create a standardized, user-friendly, and fair request format will ensure employee equity.

-2. Making Decisions Fairly
+2. Making Fair Decisions

 It is important for administrators and schedulers to take an integrated approach to approving and denying time off requests, especially around the holidays.
 Workers need to know that all the approval decisions are fair.
 No one wants to feel as if their time or request is valued less than their peers.
-Make sure to implement a decision structure that considers not only volume but also a process that allocates time to review in a timely manner to avoid missing approval deadlines.
+Make sure to implement a decision structure that considers not only volume but also a process that allocates time for holiday vacation planning and to review in a timely manner to avoid missing approval deadlines.

 3. Heavy Volume of Time Off Requests